dom1k11/ai-reviewer-repo/README.md

 > **Note:** Without these, the app won’t function properly — mock mode is not fully supported yet.

-> **Note:** However, if you just want to test the basic functionality, I suggest skipping this part and dive into the code
+> However, if you just want to test the basic functionality, I suggest skipping this part and dive into the code

 ```bash
 git clone https://github.com/TuringCollegeSubmissions/dsedus-WD2.3.4.5.git